 The following is a compilation of public stories shared by families who were affected by a prenatal diagnosis of a lethal or non-lethal fetal anomaly or very premature birth.

-To view in PDF, please see: Stories of Premature Births, Lethal/Non-Lethal Anomalies Involving Fetal Surgery and Perinatal Hospice
+To view as a PDF, please see: Stories of Premature Births, Lethal/Non-Lethal Anomalies Involving Fetal Surgery and Perinatal Hospice

 - Wisconsin, 2012: April Leffingwell received the prenatal diagnosis at 20 weeks that her son had a rare and possibly life-threatening condition called CCAM, and that he had a large tumor in his lung.
 At 25 weeks in utero, doctors removed the tumor during fetal surgery.
 Eight weeks later, Elijah was born, and in 2014 he turned two years old.